Zahraa28/multi_classification/README.md

 ## 📂 Dataset
 - The dataset contains images organized in folders, where each folder represents a different type of animal class
-- The images were collected through **web scraping** from various sources. https://github.com/Zahraa28/animal-image-dataset
+- The images were collected through **web scraping**, in this project 👉🏻 https://github.com/Zahraa28/animal-image-dataset
 - Data augmentation and preprocessing techniques (resizing, normalization) were applied.

 ## ⚡ Model Details